Polycythemia Vera in Children

 What are the symptoms of polycythemia vera in a child?

 Some children do not have symptoms and polycythemia vera may be found when they're having blood tests for other reasons.
 Symptoms occur more often in adults.
-The following are common symptoms of polycythemia vera.
-However, each child may experience symptoms differently.
-Signs and symptoms may include:

 - Feeling weak and tired